MIT-SPARK/PoseUncertaintySets/README.md

 For BOP keypoints, clone the [bop-keypoints repo](https://github.com/lopenguin/bop-keypoints) and follow the instructions in the README to setup and run keypoint detection on your dataset of choice.
 You'll need to run it on lmo and ycbv for the full test split.
 For lmo only, you need to run on the test and cal splits.

-The authors of the drone dataset do not release their keypoint detector.
+The authors of the CAST dataset do not release their keypoint detector.

 </details>